Team-Hydrogen/.github/profile/README.md

 # Team Hydrogen
-2025 NASA App Development Challenge Top Team
+2025 NASA App Development Challenge Top Team<br>
-2025 NASA App Development Challenge Best Visualization of Orion Capsule Artemis Student Challenge Innovation Award
+2025 NASA App Development Challenge Best Visualization of Orion Capsule<br>
+Artemis Student Challenge Innovation Award<br>

 ## Challenge Information
 In the 2025 NASA App Development Challenge, high school teams have 10 weeks to create a video showcasing their application visualizing the flight path of Artemis II while indicating which of SCaN’s antennas are available to communicate with Earth in real-time.